BibleResearch/bibleresearch.github.io/src/content/posts/prayer-plan.md

 There are two basic parts of this system:

-1. Requests
+1. Prayer items
 2. Bible passages

-The idea is that you split up your requests over a week and will have a specific Bible passage to guide your prayer each week.
+The idea is that you split up your prayer items over a week and will have a specific Bible passage to guide your prayer each week.
 For example, let's say you have a friend named Martha and you want to pray for her.
 In this system, you would pick a day of the week on which to pray for her (e.g. Monday).
 Thus, you will pray for Martha every Monday.
 Additionally, each week there is a passage of scripture to guide you thoughts and prayers.
 For example, one week it might be 1 Thessalonians 1:2-7.
 The next week, it might be 2 Peter 3:17-*18*.
 These passages help you know the Bible more and can help guide your prayers for Martha.
 In the next section, I'll describe how to get started with this process.

 # Getting Started

 So let's get started!
-The first step is to list out all of the people, organizations, and other requests that you want to be praying for.
+The first step is to list out all of the people, organizations, and other topics that you want to be praying for.

-## Requests
+## Prayer Items

-As you start listing out everything you want to be praying for, this list will probably get rather large.
+As you list out everything you want to be praying for, this list will probably get rather large.
 That's fine.
-It can include anything; family friends, coworkers, personal requests, etc.
+It can include anything; family, friends, coworkers, personal requests, etc.

 Next, print out or draw a calendar or table like the one [here](https://www.calendarlabs.com/templates/blank/monthly-calendar-landscape-color-sunday.pdf) (you can also use a task app that lets you create recurring tasks).